phyothinzaraung/TM_Events/README.md

 - **Domain Layer**: Contains the core business logic and entities (e.g., `Event`).
 - **Data Layer**: Handles data sources, repositories, and mappers to transform data between the domain and data models.
 - **Presentation Layer**: Contains UI logic, built with Jetpack Compose.

-## Pagination

-The app uses **Paging 3** to handle large datasets with efficiency. **RemoteMediator** is used to fetch data from the API and store it in the local database.
-Pagination is triggered by the user’s interaction with the UI, and new data is fetched as needed.

-## Dependency Injection

-**Dagger Hilt** is used for dependency injection in this project.
-It helps to manage and provide the app's dependencies in a clean and efficient manner.
-With Hilt, we avoid manual object creation and manage dependencies more easily, promoting better testability and scalability.

-### How Dagger Hilt is used:
-- Injecting dependencies into classes like `IEventHelperImpl`, `EventDao`, `EventService`, and others.
-- Managing and providing network utilities, database access, and service dependencies.

 ## Testing